brotkrueml/typo3-feed-generator/Documentation/API/Index.rst

 .. php:interface:: MediaInterface

-   Has to be implemented to provide one or media assets (like image, video, audio) to an item.
+   Has to be implemented to provide one or more media assets (like image, video, audio) to an item.
 The extension provides already an implementation (:php:`Brotkrueml\FeedGenerator\Feed\Media`) which can be used.
 However, if you have special needs you can use this interface to implement a custom media